Optical stretcher: Physical origin of the forces in the optical stretcher

-Objects trapped in the optical stretcher usually have diameters on the scale of 10 micrometer, which is very large compared to the laser wavelengths used (often 1064 nm).
+Objects trapped in the optical stretcher usually have diameters on the scale of 10 μm, which is very large compared to the laser wavelengths used (often 1064 nm).

 It is thus sufficient to consider the interaction with the laser light in terms of ray optics.

 When a ray enters the object, it is refracted due to the different refractive index according to Snell's law.

 Because photons carry momentum, a change in the direction of propagation of a light ray implies a momentum change, i.e. a force.

 According to Newton's third law, a corresponding force pointing in the opposite direction acts on the surface of the object.

 These surface forces due to photon momentum change are the origin for the ability of the optical stretcher to trap and stretch objects.

-The trapping force
+Trapping force

 All surface forces can be added up to a resulting force pulling on the center of mass of the object, which is used to trap objects.

 Usually, one uses Gaussian laser beams to trap particles.

 The most important thing to note is that Gaussian beams have a light intensity gradient, i.e. the light intensity is high in the center of the beam (on the optical axis) and decreases off the axis.

 It can be illustrative to decompose the trapping force into two components called the scattering force and the gradient force: